poig/poig/README.md

 ### Hi 👋, I'm Tan Jun Liang
 I love to do project related to quantum computer for fun.

-- 🔭 I’m currently working on [qiskit-network](https://github.com/Qiskit/qiskit/issues/1512), qamp mentorship program
+- 🔭 I’m currently working on Quantum cellular automata AI
-- 🌱 I’m currently learning **CS (philosophy, music, martial arts, digital art, political)**
+- 🌱 I’m currently learning **CS at UQ**(interested in philosophy, music, martial arts, digital art, political)
-- 👯 I’m looking to collaborate on **qiskit-network**
+- 👯 I’m looking to collaborate on new qudit algorithm and hardware design

 <details>
     <summary><strong>About Me</strong></summary>